Accessibility & Inclusivity

 Would you recommend Hanes as a great place to work and why?

-Yes I would, I like the people and that the donations our coffees go to is a good casue.
+Yes I would, I like the people and that the donations our coffees go to is a good cause.

 Do you have any advice for anyone with a disability who's starting a new job?